django-extensions/django-extensions/docs/shell_plus.rst

   SHELL_PLUS_PRINT_SQL = True

-  # Truncate sql queries to this number of characters
+  # Truncate sql queries to this number of characters (this is the default)
   SHELL_PLUS_PRINT_SQL_TRUNCATE = 1000

+  # To disable truncation of sql queries use
+  SHELL_PLUS_PRINT_SQL_TRUNCATE = None

   # Specify sqlparse configuration options when printing sql queries to the console
   SHELL_PLUS_SQLPARSE_FORMAT_KWARGS = dict(